prggmr/zf2-docpx/zend/Http/Client.rst

     manually set the Content-Type ($ctype) or it will default to application/octet-stream.

-    :param string $filename: Name of file to upload, or name to save as
+    :param string: Name of file to upload, or name to save as
-    :param string $formname: Name of form element to send as
+    :param string: Name of form element to send as
-    :param string $data: Data to send (if null, $filename is read and sent)
+    :param string: Data to send (if null, $filename is read and sent)
-    :param string $ctype: Content type to use (if $data is set and $ctype is null, will be application/octet-stream)
+    :param string: Content type to use (if $data is set and $ctype is null, will be application/octet-stream)

     :rtype: Client